seanbreckenridge/my_feed/README.md

 Extracting my_feed.sources.mal.history...
 Extracting my_feed.sources.mal.history: 16638 items (took 3.68 seconds)
 Total: 56195 items
-Writing to 'server/data/1643954180.pickle'
+Writing to 'backend/data/1643954180.pickle'
 ```

-... which then gets synced up and combined into the `sqlite` database on the [`server`](./server/)
+... which then gets synced up and combined into the `sqlite` database on the [`backend`](./backend/)

-That has a front-end so I can view/filter/sort stuff
+That has a front-end so I can view/filter/sort stuff and view the data as an infinite scrollable list